Professional Certificate in Mediation and Dispute Resolution

 What are the time commitments and requirements for this certificate?

-The program is 40 hours and taught entirely online over four weeks, with a wrap-up in week five.
+The program is 40 hours long and is taught entirely online over four weeks, with a wrap-up session in week five.
 A reliable internet connection is required for an optimal classroom experience.
 Students must attend all classes in full, and a certificate of completion will not be issued until all required sessions have been completed, as SBOT, TMCA, SHRM, and HRCI all require full participation in the 40 hours for eligibility.
 Students are therefore expected to attend all sessions in their entirety and actively participate in all program activities.

 Outside of the 40 classroom hours, additional time is minimal.
 Any time spent outside of class is optional and depends on the participant’s interest in reviewing the provided reading and reference materials.